CUB3D/ghidra-hexagon-sleigh/README.md

 - Builtin scripts:
 - - Q6ZIP and DELTA/DLPAGER decompression via emulation
 - - Annotation of hashed log messages

+Modern (12.1+) versions of Ghidra support Hexagon nativly, this plugin predates that.
+However, it has some advantages and some disadvantages compared to that plugin: see [this comment](https://github.com/CUB3D/ghidra-hexagon-sleigh/issues/49#issuecomment-4652321293) for details.

 Currently broken / unimplemented:
 - Some immediate extensions are missing for less common ops and duplexes